Faculty Research Project Awards

 Projects can be from one to three years.
 They might include working group meetings, performances, workshops, conferences, and edited volumes.
 Alternatively, a project could operate as a laboratory designed to offer solutions to a particular human rights problem.
 The Pozen Center offers financial, strategic, and administrative support for these projects.

 Proposals should come from teams of two or more University of Chicago faculty.
 They may be from the same discipline or unit in the University but the Pozen Center strongly encourages teams drawn from different disciplines or units.

 The Pozen Center provides for a range of funding for projects from $5,000 to $30,000 per year.
 Projects may be for a single year or multiple years, up to three years.
 Successful applicants may combine their award with other sources of funding from within and outside of the university.

-Proposals must be submitted using the application weform below.
-The application includes a project title, the names and CVs of the principal faculty sponsors, a 250 word abstract, a project narrative of no more than 10 pages (single space), and a budget.
+Proposals must be submitted using the application form below.
+The application includes a project title, the names and CVs of the principal faculty sponsors, a 250-word abstract, a project narrative of no more than 10 pages (single spaced), and a budget.